Free cookie consent management tool by TermsFeed

 This field has a foreign key constraint in the generated database table.

-user Text The user who added the comment or reply.
+user User The user who added the comment or reply.

 reply Text The comment or reply from the threaded conversation.

-timestamp Text The date and time the comment or reply was added.
+timestamp Date and Time The date and time the comment or reply was added.

 Tip: The Reply Thread record type supports an optional record events feature.
 Learn more about enabling collaboration with record events.